isabelwang30/ScPyDR/analysis/README.md

 # Analysis

-scPyDR PCA and UMAP were used to analyze one dataset (healthy mouse colon sample GSM8217725) from the paper: [Single-cell RNA sequencing of healthy mouse colon and mouse colon with acute or chronic colitis induced by DSS](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE264408).
+`scPyDR`'s PCA and UMAP were used to analyze one dataset (healthy mouse colon sample GSM8217725) from the paper: [Single-cell RNA sequencing of healthy mouse colon and mouse colon with acute or chronic colitis induced by DSS](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE264408).

 The features, barcode, and matrix files for the dataset we used can be downloaded [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM8217725).
 Due to GitHub's storage constraints, the data files are not included here.
 To run the same analysis, please download the files to your local machine.